 YOUR HOST: JODY DAY(UK/Ireland) is the English/Irish founder of Gateway Women (2011) and a World Childless Week Ambassador and hosts the ‘Childless Elderwomen’ subgroup with more than 200 members, aged 50-80, in the Childless Collective Online Community.
 An author, speaker, systems thinker and integrative psychotherapist, she’s known for her best-selling Living the Life Unexpected: How to Find Hope, Meaning and a Fulfilling Future Without Children (Self-Published 2013; PanMac 2016/2020) and her TEDx talk ‘The Lost Tribe of Childless Women‘ has been watched 220,000 times.
 Now in her early sixties, she is increasingly focused on the challenges and adventures of elderhood without motherhood, and is co-creating a local Alterkin Circle (Alternative Kinship Circle) for those ageing without children in her own rural Irish location, and writing about it as it develops on her bestselling Substack, ‘Gateway Elderwomen.’
 She was a founding and former board member at the UK Charity Ageing Without Children, and is a former Fellow in Social Innovation at Cambridge Judge Business School.
 After a lifetime in London, she now lives in a tiny hamlet on the Atlantic coast of West Cork, Ireland.

-Our wonderful panel of nomocrones to include:
+Our wonderful panel of nomocrones included:

 DR STELLA DUFFY OBE (UK/NZ) is in her early 60s.
 She grew up in Aotearoa/New Zealand and has lived in the UK since her early 20s.
 She is an existential psychotherapist and also teaches psychotherapy theory and practice, as well as an award-winning writer of seventeen novels, over seventy short stories, and fifteen plays.
 Her doctoral research was in the embodied experience of postmenopause, and she is currently rewriting her thesis for mass-market publication with Virago, entitled Being The Change – it’s a guide to embracing our creative postmenopause.
 Stella is also a yoga teacher who teaches yoga for writers.
 She and her wife are childless due to cancer treatment and subsequent failed IVF. http://stelladuffy.blog